The Only Thing You Need to Know About Pork Chop Temperatures

-By the way, this doneness temperature holds true for all cuts of pork (with the lone exception of ground pork, which should be cooked to 160°F), so whether you’re grilling bone-in loin chops or oven-roasting pork tenderloin, 145°F is the sweet spot of tender, juicy pork perfection.
+By the way, this doneness temperature holds true for all cuts of pork (with the lone exception of ground pork, which should be cooked to 160°F), so whether you’re grilling bone-in loin chops or oven-roasting pork tenderloin, 145°F is the temperature sweet spot.